coaxial/docker-downloader/README.md

 - the volumes in `/srv` can be aliases to locations on a separate drive

 ## Updating versions
-Bump the tag for the relevant docker image (either in `docker-compose.yml` or in the `Dockerfiles` for the services that are built).
+Bump the tag for the relevant docker image (either in `.env` or in the `Dockerfiles` for the services that are built).
 Do not use the apps' built-in update mechanism.